tobias-klein/strongs-occurrences/README.md

 ## Usage

 1. Install dependencies by running `npm install`.
 2. Then execute the script by running `node generate_occurrences.js`.
-Note that this is a very long running process.